turingschool/curriculum-site/module4/projects/capstone/evaluation.md

 ## Self Assessment

 Self assessment is a required part of the project.
 Failure to submit the self-assessment will result in a failure for the project.
 It is an opportunity for you to reflect on your work, identify areas for improvement, share your successes, and celebrate your accomplishments.
-Self Evaluation is also common in professional environments.
+Self evaluation is also common in professional environments.
 Typically this happens during your annual review (or whatever cadence your company uses).

 You should include the following in your self assessment:
 * Share feedback you have received from at least two teammates